-Your iMac is designed so that you can set it up quickly and start using it right away.
-If you have never used an iMac or are new to Macintosh computers, read this chapter for help getting started.
+Your iMac is designed so that you can easily set it up and start using it right away.
+If you've never used an iMac or are new to Mac computers, read this chapter for instructions about getting started.

-Important: Read all of the setup instructions and the safety information starting on page 55 before you plug your computer into a power outlet.
+Important: Read all the installation instructions and the safety information starting on page 56 before you plug your iMac into a power outlet.